-The Spaniard says he would have left London if faced with such a difficult adjustment when he was younger, but wants to repay the Spurs fans who have shown him faith.
+The Spaniard admits he would have left London if faced with such a difficult adjustment as a 22-year-old, but wants to repay the Spurs fans who have shown him faith

-And in an interview with Radio Onda Cero, Soldado acknowledged that had he been less experienced, he may have been tempted to quit after such a testing start.
+And in an interview with Radio Onda Cero, Soldado admitted that had he been less experienced, he may have been tempted to quit after such a testing start.

 "I am the only one responsible for my poor form, but I will get better.
 We have a great team and I am convinced we can have a good season."

 Soldado's winning goal against Cardiff City on Sunday was his first in the league in 2014, and he went on to say the strike had been a timely boost for both him and the club.

 ""It was a much-needed goal for me and especially for my team-mates and the fans," he added.

 "Despite all the time I have gone without scoring a goal, the support they have given me has been incredible.

 "Every time I touch the ball I feel there is great expectation and people are hoping for the best for me - I feel wanted here even though I haven't given them anything at the moment."